dawid-dahl-umain/aaid-collaboration/docs/aaid-collaboration.md

 | **Principle 2: Developer Mindset**                 | Does the workflow enforce review checkpoints and incremental progress?       | ☐   |
 | **Principle 3: Standing on Giants' Shoulders**     | Can you identify which established practices influenced this design?         | ☐   |
 | **Principle 4: The Future We're Building Towards** | Does the workflow support rapid, voice-ready human-AI cycles?                | ☐   |

-## Summary

-`AAID` workflows are defined by structural rules and guiding principles:

-**📐 Structural Rules (Functional Requirements):**

-1. **Stages vs Phases** - Collaborative mode vs disciplined mode, with explicit transition
-2. **Internal Phase Pattern** - All phases within a workflow share the same sequential steps
-3. **Markdown Format** - All phases within a workflow use identical documentation structure

-**🎯 Guiding Principles (Non-Functional Requirements):**

-1. **Principle 1: Technology Agnosticism** - Operate at workflow level, not tool level
-2. **Principle 2: Developer Mindset** - Engaged comprehension and incremental progress
-3. **Principle 3: Standing on Giants' Shoulders** - Build on proven methodologies, not AI novelty
-4. **Principle 4: The Future We're Building Towards** - Design for conversation-speed human orchestration

-Meet the structural rules → It _is_ an `AAID` workflow ✅
-Break the structural rules → It's something else ❌

-Follow the guiding principles → It embodies `AAID`'s _philosophy and values_ ✅
-Ignore the guiding principles → It's `AAID` _in structure only_ ⚠️

 ## Resources